Interview with Kathi - an American living in India

 Q: What’s the economic climate like in the city, is there plenty of work?

-A: More employees then employers.
+A: More employees than employers.

 Q: How does the work culture differ from home?

-A: very dedicated employees.
+A: Very dedicated employees.

 Q: Did a relocation company help you with your move?